Positivity of the symmetric group characters is as hard as the polynomial time hierarchy: Introduction

 The complexity class $\GapP := \sharpP-\sharpP$ is defined as the class of differences of two $\sharpP$ functions, i.e., $\GapP = \{f-g \mid f,g\in\sharpP\}$.
 Let $\GapP_{\geq 0}$ denote the subset of nonnegative functions in $\GapP$.
 Many interesting functions in algebraic combinatorics are known to be in $\GapP_{\geq 0}$, but conjectured to be in $\sharpP$.
 See \cite{IP22,Pak19} for many such functions arising from combinatorial inequalities.
 The most famous $\GapP_{\geq 0}$ functions are the subject of of Stanley's survey \cite{Sta00} on positivity problems in algebraic combinatorics, where he asked for positive combinatorial interpretations of the plethysm, Kronecker, and Schubert coefficients.
 All these problems remain unresolved (cf.~$\S$\ref{ss:finrem-Kron}).

 Closer to the subject of this paper, Stanley considered rows and column sums of the character table of $\aS_n$:

-respectively, see Problem~12 in~\cite{Sta00}.
+respectively, see Problem~12 in~\cite{Sta00} for references for the nonnegativity of $a_\la$ and $b_\la$.
 Here $\chi^\la(\mu)$ denotes the character value on permutations of cycle type~$\mu$.
-Viewed as a functions with unary input, it is easy to see that $a_\la$ and $b_\la$ are in $\GapP_{\geq 0}$.
+Viewed as functions with unary input, it is easy to see that $a_\la$ and $b_\la$ are in $\GapP_{\geq 0}$.
 Stanley notes that $b_\la = \bigl|\{\omega\in \aS_n \mid \omega^2=\sigma\}\bigr|$, where $\sigma$ has cycle type~$\la$, which implies that $b_\la$ is in $\sharpP$.
-Stanley asked for a positive combinatorial interpretation of~$a_\la$, which remains an open problem (cf.~$\S$\ref{ss:finrem-Kron}). \Cref{thm:main} could be seen as a critical reminder that there is the possibility that the desired combinatorial interpretations might not exist (cf.~$\S$\ref{ss:finrem-implications}).
+Stanley asked for a positive combinatorial interpretation of~$a_\la$, which remains an open problem (cf.~$\S$\ref{ss:finrem-Kron}). \Cref{thm:main} could be seen as a critical reminder that there is the possibility that the desired combinatorial interpretations might not exist.